SalonenTeemu/homepage/README.md

 ## Running the application

-Run the app with `npm install` and `npm run dev`.
+Run the app with `npm install` and `npm run dev` in the project root directory.
 The application doesn't have database or other dependencies.

 ### Application deployment